HL7/US-Core/input/intro-notes/StructureDefinition-us-core-pulse-oximetry-intro.md

 ### Mandatory and Must Support Data Elements

-In addition to the mandatory and must support data elements in the [US Core Vital Signs Profile], the following data-elements must always be present ([Mandatory] definition) or must be supported if the data is present in the sending system ([Must Support] definition).
+In addition to the Mandatory and Must Support data elements in the [US Core Vital Signs Profile], the following data-elements must always be present ([Mandatory] definition) or must be supported if the data is present in the sending system ([Must Support] definition).
 They are presented below in a simple human-readable explanation.
 Profile specific guidance and examples are provided as well.
 The [Formal Views] below provides the  formal summary, definitions, and  terminology requirements.

-**Each Observation must have:**
+**Each Observation Must Have:**

 1. a fixed code for oxygen saturation in arterial blood as defined in the FHIR oxygen saturation profile
 1. a additional coding for oxygen saturation in arterial blood by pulse oximetry

-**Each Observation must support:**
+**Each Observation Must Support:**

 1. a value for oxygen saturation
 2. a code for inspired oxygen concentration*